Sah2Sah2/Lab1-CloudAdmin_RunningShoesCataloguing/README.md

 - React app will be available at: http://localhost:3000
 - Backend API will run on: http://localhost:5000
 - MySQL port exposed at 3306 for database tools

+## Technical Choices

+- **Frontend**: Built with React and Vite for fast development and hot module reloading;
+- **Backend**: Developed using Node.js and Express for handling RESTful API routes;
+- **Database**: MySQL was chosen for structured relational data storage;
+- **Containerization**: Docker was used to ensure consistent environments for all services, and Docker Compose was used to simplify orchestration;
+- **Communication**: The backend connects to the MySQL container using internal Docker networking, and the frontend communicates with the API server via HTTP;
+- **Build tools**: Vite (React) and NGINX (for static frontend hosting) were chosen for fast build times and production-ready delivery.